-MICR2211 (BC21M) - Microbiology AND BIOC2014/BC21D - Bioenergetics and Cell Metabolism or BIOC2020 - Biochemical Reactions, BIOC2021 - Practical Biochemistry II and BIOC2022 - General Biochemistry.
+MICR2211 - Microbiology AND BIOC2014 - Bioenergetics and Cell Metabolism.

 The theory and practice of industrial ethanol production: beers, wines, potable spirits and industrial grade ethanol; Preparation of fermentation feed stocks and media: batch & continuous fermentation systems; fermentor design, instrumentation & control; Biochemical aspects of nutrient utilization; Elementary Process Economics.
 Product recovery and treatment; waste treatment; The practical component of the course will be fulfilled by site visits to local industrial fermenteries: a brewery, a winery and a distillery; and reports will be submitted thereof, including analysis of specific data supplied on site.